Wills

 Free Consultation

+A free session to assess your assets and family needs.
 Your advisor takes the time to understand your situation: your assets, your family structure, and what you want to achieve.
-You receive a clear recommendation and a full breakdown of costs.

-We manage the Dubai wills registration process with the relevant authority on your behalf.
-Most clients are fully registered within five to seven working days.
+We manage the process from start to finish.
+Most clients are protected and registered within 5тАУ7 working days.

 DIFC Wills